maoberlehner/markus-oberlehner-net/content/blog/should-i-store-this-data-in-vuex.md

   <hr class="c-hr">
 </div>

+### GraphQL & Apollo

+If you already use GraphQL & Apollo in your application, you might decide to also use it for managing your state.
+[Natalia Tepluhina](https://twitter.com/N_Tepluhina) has written [a great article about how you can utilize the local state feature of Apollo for state management](https://dev.to/n_tepluhina/apollo-state-management-in-vue-application-8k0).

 ## The “Should I Store This Data in Vuex?” flow chart

 In order to make it easier to make a decision wether to store data in a centralized Vuex store or not, I made a flow chart to help with that.